Moritz Abraham

 " : M. Abraham

-The last mention of Moritz in connection with the Maccabi association places his involvement in the early 1920s, before the dissolution of Maccabi by the Turkish governement in 1923.
+The last known reference to Moritz's involvement with the Maccabi association dates to the early 1920s, prior to the organization's dissolution by the Turkish government in 1923.

 David Rimon, p106: "In the last years of the existence of the Maccabi, it was headed by Moritz Avraham."

-I can't however confirm this statement as I don't have any other corroborating evidence.
-Since a Moritz Avramovitch had previously led the group, it is not impossible that Rimon could have confused the two names.
+However, no corroborating evidence has been found so far.
+Since a Moritz Avramovitch had previously led the group, it is possible that Rimon confused the two names.

 Zionist Activism

-Moritz, like his brother Haim, was a Zionist, and was active in several such organizations in Constantinople from his arrival in 1908 until the family's move to Germany in 1922/1923.
+Moritz was active in various Zionist groups in Constantinople from at least 1908 until the family's move to Germany in 1922–1923.

 On the first anniversary of his marriage, Moritz purchased an olive tree in the Herzl forest in Jerusalem "for his wife, to commemorate her conversion to Zionism."